-AJ Kumar is the founder of Limitless Media.
-He helps CEO’s, authors, experts, artists, bloggers, coaches, and visionaries build media companies, design great customer experiences, and monetize infinitely scalable brands.
+AJ Kumar is the founder of Limitless Media, a full-service revenue generation agency for CEO’s, authors, experts, artists, bloggers, coaches, and visionaries.
+He helps them deliver transformational customer experiences in order to create and maximize revenue and build brand equity.
 AJ has over 10 years of digital marketing experience, and has helped companies such as Salesforce, Mint, Intuit, and world-class industry leading entrepreneurs including Neil Patel, Timothy Sykes, Josh Flagg and Kimberly Snyder.

 My American Dream: Who Is AJ ?

 My story, has essentially been a hero’s journey to redefine what the elusive American Dream really is.
 On my journey, I’ve found that having real influence is about having the capability to make your world a better place, and hopefully, help as many people along the way as you can.